 Beanie Sigel stars as a character called Beans, who together with his crew begins building a crime empire, eventually coming face-to-face with the leader of a rival gang, Untouchable J (a cameo role from superstar Jay-Z).
 The film was panned by critics who attacked its terrible performances, ludicrous story and shameless objectification of women.

-Still, thanks to a microscopic budget of just $600,000, the film quite easily turned a profit and a sequel was churned out three years later which received a similarly frosty reception.
-State Property 2 swapped out Jay-Z for Kanye West and Mariah Carey, and shockingly, over a decade later, a third film is said to be in the works.
-Yet another example that proves your film doesn’t need to be good to be successful.
+Still, thanks to a microscopic budget of just $600,000, the film quite easily turned a profit and a sequel was churned out three years later.
+State Property 2 received a similarly frosty reception and swapped out Jay-Z for Kanye West and Mariah Carey.
+Shockingly, over a decade later, a third film is said to be in the works.

 At number four: Boll is back.
-This is the second of three Uwe Boll movies on this list, and another videogame adaptation.
+This is the second of three Uwe Boll movies on this list, and another video game adaptation.
 Where In The Name of the King attempted to court the Lord of the Rings audience, Bloodrayne has fans of Underworld in its sights.
-While that series of movies has never been well-liked by critics, this preposterous production is on a whole other level of bad.
+While that series of movies has never been well-liked by critics, this preposterous production is on a whole other level of awful.

 Despite being a complete commercial failure, Boll made two more Bloodrayne movies; both went straight to DVD, with Natassia Malthe replacing Loken in the lead role.